ubergrape/grape-ds/docs/README.md

 yarn link aurora-ui
 ```

-If you're working with local directory, please additionally follow this workaround and link `react` and `react-dom` in root folder and use them in `docs` in same way as `aurora-ui`:
+If you're working with local directory, please additionally follow this workaround and link `react` and `react-dom` in root directory of the repository and use them in `docs` in same way as `aurora-ui`:
 https://github.com/facebook/react/issues/14257#issuecomment-595183610.

-In the root directory:
+In the root directory of the repository:
 ```bash
 cd node_modules/react
 yarn link